bartw/Resumay/01 Getting Started/README.md

 Minimal setup of the Resumay project to start a server and show a Hello world.

 - Open a command prompt to projects folder

+- Create a new folder "01 Getting Started".

 - Create "package.json"